Sever's Disease

 Sever’s Disease isn’t in truth a disease at all, but a heel injury caused by growth spurts in children.
-If your child is experiencing foot pain, Marc House, DPM, of Kinetic Foot and Ankle Clinic in Greenwood Village, Colorado, is a highly skilled foot and ankle surgeon who has the expertise to treat children with Sever’s Disease.
+If your child is experiencing foot pain, our surgeons, of Kinetic Foot and Ankle Clinic in Greenwood Village, Colorado, are highly skilled foot and ankle surgeons who have the expertise to treat children with Sever’s Disease.
 Call the clinic today to make an appointment, or use the online booking tool.

 What is Sever’s Disease?